This tutorial covers:

 UPDATE /src/product/product.module.ts (261 bytes)

-option to instruct the nest
+option instructs the nest

 command not to generate a .spec.ts